german-gonzalez/networkingworkshop/Lab5Instructions.md

 ![Lab5 Architecture](img/lab5.png)

 >[!TIP]
 >Note that you are now going to be working  back in the first account in **eu-west-1**.
 You can do all testing from instances within that region and account.
 We are testing traffic mirroring in this lab, and do not really need to worry about other VPCs or regions.
-All testing can be done with just the intances in the `192.168.0.0/16` boudary VPC
+All testing can be done with just the instances in the `192.168.0.0/16` boundary VPC

 ---